mic-code/Vulkan-Renderer-Template/README.md

             renderGraphRef->GetNode(forwardPassName)->SetRenderOperation(renderOp);
         }
 ```

+that is pretty much all is need it for a simple

 ### Current Status
 This project is **currently under development**.
 More features and improvements will be added in future updates.